modernxmpp/client-docs/clients/pidgin/index.md

 If you don't see your contact, then read on.

 By default, Pidgin doesn't show empty groups and offline contacts, or contacts that haven't yet accepted for you to see their presence.
-If you want to check if the contact has indeed been added to your contacts list, click and enable the 'Buddies &rarr; Show &rarr; Offline Buddies' menu item.
+If you want to check if the contact has indeed been added to your contacts list, click and enable the **Buddies &rarr; Show &rarr; Offline Buddies** menu item.

 ![Show offline buddies menu item](img/show-offline-buddies-menu.png)